Chapter 5 – Jesus Lived on Olive Street

 But wildly popular among my “friends.”

-During those early summer days in 1979 I floated along on a deep ocean current of careless lies and half truths – so, either to get rid of me as a peaceful vacation for themselves away from resetting bowling pins, or to keep me away from the boyfriend they didn’t like – my folks sent me to Europe for my high school graduation gift.
+During those early summer days of 1979 I floated along on a deep ocean current of careless lies and half truths – so, either to get rid of me as a peaceful vacation for themselves, or to keep me from the boyfriend they didn’t like – my folks sent me to Europe for my high school graduation gift.
 Bless ‘em.
 I imagine it was a time of utter bliss for them.

-Upon returning to my little apartment under the dining room after touring Europe for seven weeks, I immediately opened a card perched among two dozen roses from the parentally-hated boyfriend and went out with him that evening.
-Did I pause long enough to express any genuine thanks or gratitude of any kind for the extraordinary gift my dear parents had unconditionally given me?
+Upon returning from my 7-week European tour to my little apartment under the Rogers Townhouse dining room, I immediately opened a card perched among two dozen roses from none other than the parentally-hated boyfriend and went out with him that evening.
+Did I pause long enough to express any genuine thanks or gratitude of any kind for the extraordinary gift my dear mom and dad had bestowed upon me?
 Do you need to ask?
-I doubt it.

-I certainly gained some European culture under my belt along with a few pounds because the only words I could manage confidently in French were “bread,” “cheese,” and “lemon ice cream.”
+I gained not only a bit of European culture, but also a few pounds, because the only words I could manage confidently in French were “bread,” “cheese,” and “lemon ice cream.”
 Italy?
 Hardly remember it.
 There were now two University of Arkansas credits to my name as the tour was sponsored by their Fine Arts department.
 I managed to blow through all my spending money (plus some I borrowed from the tour director) to finance the same ocean current of bad behavior – this time on the other side of the Atlantic.
 Apparently, two college credits were also insufficient to make me smart.

 Welcome to the second half of summer.
 That special time in life when reality hits about your college destination.

-Being blank and opinionless (though opinions I may have had understandably did not carry much weight) about subjects that truly mattered, I said, “whatever” to the choice my mother made as to the university I would attend.
-Miraculously (although as it turns out I failed to enjoy the miracle) my 3-point-something-or-other GPA was adequate to admit me to Southern Methodist University in Dallas.
+Being blank and opinionless about subjects that truly mattered, I responded, “Whatever” to the choice my mother made as to the university I would attend.
+Miraculously (although as it turns out I failed to enjoy the “miracle”) my 3-point-something-or-other GPA was adequate to admit me to Southern Methodist University in Dallas.

 Ok.